 When pirates sailed the seven seas, they lacked fruits and vegetables in their diet and sometimes got a condition called scurvy.
 Scurvy causes muscle weakness, swollen and bleeding gums, loss of teeth, and bleeding under the skin, as well as tiredness and depression.
-Wounds also do not heal easily when someone has scurvy.(1) They learned the cause of scurvy early on and to combat it, they brought limes on their sea voyages.
+Wounds also do not heal easily when someone has scurvy.(1) They learned the cause of scurvy early on and to combat it, the pirates brought limes on their sea voyages.
 Pirates earned the nickname “limeys.”

-Surgical removal of stomach
+Patients who've had surgical removal of the stomach

 Patients using an artificial kidney (on hemodialysis)

 Individuals who are exposed to long periods of cold temperatures (1)

 According to the National Institutes of Health, "Fruits and vegetables are the best sources of vitamin C." (2) To prevent vitamin C deficiency and scurvy, eat plenty of citrus fruits, berries, and vegetables.
 Excellent sources of the vitamin include:

 To treat vitamin C deficiency, talk to your dietitian or physician.
 Vitamin C will likely be prescribed either through the diet, a supplement, or intravenously.
 The RDA is 60 mg/day which should come from the diet if possible.
 (3)

 Can you get too much vitamin C?